Software Quality Assurance, Quality Control, Testing — the Basics of Software Quality Management

 The Methods of Software Testing

-As we mentioned earlier, the main goal of software testing is to reduce the presence of errors in ready software solutions so they can be safely delivered to end users.
 However, the truth is that no software is 100% bug-free.
 Moreover, it cannot be fully tested due to the infinite number of possible inputs, configurations, and scenarios that users might encounter.

-Therefore, QA engineers use different methods to identify the best test cases depending on specified test conditions.
+Therefore, QA engineers use different methods to identify the best test cases depending on specified conditions.
 Let’s take a closer look at these methods:

 • Functional, performance, use case, and usability testing.